adt-dherman/DoomFire.kt/README.md

 $ ./gradlew run
 ```

-Once running, you can press `space` to toggle the fire source on and off.
+Once running, you can press `space` to toggle the fire source on and off and `esc` to quit.

 [The code](src/DoomFireApp.kt) all lives in a single Kotlin file.
 It's relatively lean and
 written first and foremost with the intention of being readable.
 My recommendation: check